jmoenig/Snap/DEVLOG.md

     * new "scripted" menu option for custom block input slots
     * new "When (slot) menu clicked" hat block for use inside custom block editors, has to report a list of drop-down menu items
     * metaprogramming support for scriptable input slot menus
     * new "When (slot) edited" hat block for use inside custom block editors
+    * new "set (slot) slot to ..." commmand block for use inside custom block editors in "when (slot) edited" hatted scripts

 ### 2024-11-02
 * objects, blocks, byob: new "When (slot) edited" hat block for use inside custom block editors
+* objects, blocks, byob, threads: new "set (slot) slot to ..." commmand block for use inside custom block editors in "when (slot) edited" hatted scripts

 ### 2024-10-31
 * objects: changed wording for "when ... menu clicked" hat block